RetroDECK/ES-DE/INSTALL.md

 `%ESPATH%` - Replaced with the path to the ES-DE binary.
 Mostly useful for portable emulator installations, for example on a USB memory stick.

 `%COREPATH%` - The core file defined after this variable will be searched in each of the directories listed in the setting EmulatorCorePath in es_settings.cfg.
 This is done until the first match occurs, or until the directories are exhausted and no core file was found.
 This makes it possible to create a more general es_systems.cfg file but still support the variation between different operating systems and different types of emulator installations (e.g. installed via the OS repository, via Snap, compiled from source etc.).
 This is primarily intended for Unix using RetroArch but it can also be used on macOS and Windows and for other emulators that utilize discrete emulator cores.
 For macOS and Windows the EmulatorCorePath setting is blank by default, and for Unix it's set to the following value: `~/.config/retroarch/cores:~/snap/retroarch/current/.config/retroarch/cores:/usr/lib/x86_64-linux-gnu/libretro:/usr/lib64/libretro:/usr/lib/libretro:/usr/local/lib/libretro:/usr/pkg/lib/libretro`.
 Note that colons are used to separate the directories on Unix and macOS and that semicolons are used on Windows.
 This path setting can be changed from within the GUI, as described in the [User guide](USERGUIDE.md#other-settings-1).
 Never use quotation marks around the directories for this setting.
 It's strongly adviced to not add spaces to directory names, but if still done, ES-DE will handle this automatically by adding the appropriate quotation marks to the launch command.
-You can also use the %EMUPATH% and %ESPATH% variables within the %COREPATH% definition, which leads to quite flexible configuration options.
+You can also use the %EMUPATH% and %ESPATH% variables within the EmulatorCorePath setting, which leads to quite flexible configuration options.

 Here are some additional real world examples of system entries, the first one for Unix: